qburn93/balanced-news-app/README.md

 ### Future Features
 Given more time I would like to add:
-- Categories.
+- Add many more Categories for a diverse and organised usage.
-- Trending posts based on number of clicks for the post.
+- Trending posts based on number of likes for the post.
 - Animated bar at the top of the page highlighting most recent important news posts.
 - Informing user to create account if they wish to comment after
   clicking on a news post.